Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Duchesne is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Duchesne isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Duchesne are a mix of both white- and blue-collar jobs.
 Overall, Duchesne is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Duchesne who work in management occupations (11.10%), office and administrative support (9.94%), and teaching (7.35%).

 Also of interest is that Duchesne has more people living here who work in computers and math than 95% of the places in the US.